linda-seiter/cmsc315_project3/Project3.md

 ### Task 4.
 Check if a complete binary tree is a binary search tree.

-Modify the `CompleteBinaryTree` class to include a method named `isBST` that determines whether the binary tree satisfies the binary search tree (BST) property.
+Modify the `CompleteBinaryTree` class to include a method named `isBinarySearchTree` that determines whether the binary tree satisfies the binary search tree (BST) property.

 ```java
 /**